dev-ardey/AirShield/README.md

       It imports CSS styles and applies them to various elements in the web page.

-📊Presentation of Data:
+📊 Presentation of Data:

       The code is designed to visually present weather and pollution data in a user-friendly manner.

-📈Error Handling:
+📈 Error Handling:

       It includes error handling for API requests and geolocation